iltorpedone/socialmarket/README.md

   - [ ] add a "category" select that filters all the products belonging to the selected category
   - [ ] allows the creation inline of a new product belonging to the selected category
 - [ ] create a better style for the login page
+- [ ] create a better style for the beneficiary confirmation page